-Return The act of a sheriff, constable, or other ministerial officer, in delivering back to the court a writ, notice, or other paper, which he was required to serve or execute, with a brief account of his doings under the mandate, the time and mode of service or execution, or his failure to accomplish it, as the case may be.
-Also the indorsement made by the officer upon the writ or other paper, stating what he has done under it, the time and mode of service, etc.
+The act of a sheriff, constable, or other ministerial officer, in delivering back to the court a writ, notice, or other paper, which he was required to serve or execute, with a brief account of his doings under the mandate, the time and mode of service or execution, or his failure to accomplish it.
+Also, the indorsement made by the officer upon the writ or other paper, stating what he has done under it, the time and mode of service, etc.